brandonmakai/nvim-safequit/README.md

 **Prevent losing unsaved files in Neovim with a lightweight plugin.**

 `nvim-safequit` is a minimal Neovim plugin that ensures you never accidentally quit a session with multiple unsaved buffers.
-It’s perfect for power users who edit multiple files at once and want an extra safety net.
+It’s perfect for Neovim users who edit multiple files at once and want an extra safety net.

 ---